NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ## Publish your package to nuget.org

 In this walthrough, we'll publish the package using the nuget.org **Upload** page.
-You can learn about other ways to publish your package ...
+However, you can also publish package from the command line for more advanced scenarios.

-## Advanced
+## Advanced --------------------------------------

 ### (Optional) Generate package on build